MarauderXtreme/felixdoering.com/02_playlists.md

 From time to time I am putting together some titles into playlists.
 It helps me to connect themes with different feelings.
 And I want to share them with you!

+For more information about the lists themself click onto the images.

 {% include playlist.html %}